Kaminyou/Halftone-Color-QR-Codes/README.md

         If set, edges will be detected for module region keeping.
         Default: False (disabled)

+    -e, --edge-ratio(float):
+        Ratio (0.0–1.0) of pixel of edge in the input image.
+        Default: 0.1

     --wo-halftone (flag):
         If set, our function will turn off the halftoning process.
         Default: False (Do halftoning)